konrad-jamrozik/game/docs/cors.md

 > [!TIP]
 > Configuring CORS via Azure portal is especially useful for quick one-off tests, e.g. by calling the API from localhost
 > vite preview.

+# Current CORS configuration

+As of 12/15/2023:

+The Azure API backend [`game-api1`] has in [its CORS page][`game-api1` CORS page] configured two values:

+- `https://witty-grass-034c9c41e.4.azurestaticapps.net` to allow the web app frontend to call it
+- `http://localhost:4173`, to allow the localhost vite preview to call it.

+In addition, the [commit e7c81ea: configure localhost CORS] configures in code the API backend app to allow `http://localhost:5173` to call the API when the API is also deployed on localhost.

 # Appendix